camunda/camunda-docs-manual/content/reference/rest/batch/get-query-count.md

 ---

-Request the number of batches that fulfill the query criteria.
+Requests the number of batches that fulfill the query criteria.
-Takes the same filtering parameters as the [GET query]({{< relref "reference/rest/batch/get-query.md" >}}).
+Takes the same filtering parameters as the [Get Batches]({{< relref "reference/rest/batch/get-query.md" >}}) method.

 # Method